Layer Ensembles: Layer Ensembles

 \section{Layer Ensembles}

+In this section, we first provide a mathematical definition of Layer Ensembles structure.
+Then, we provide the intuition behind Layer Ensembles and the relations between Layer Ensembles and other network structures.
+Furthermore, we show how inference of Layer Ensembles can be optimized by reusing common layer outputs.
+Finally, we propose a method for selecting the best sample combinations based on the quality of uncertainty metric.
+This metric is computed using Epistemic Neural Networks (ENNs) \cite{osband2021epistemic} experiments with a synthetic dataset that has ground-truth uncertainty values, as described in details in Section \ref{sec:sample_ranking}.

-We consider a neural network $F(x, w)$ with $N$ layers that takes $x$ as input and is parametrized by the weights $w$.
-A Deep Ensemble network is formed by $K$ identical networks with $N$ layers each, where the corresponding weights of each network, i.e., $w_i, \:i \in [1, K]$, are trained independently.
+We consider a neural network $F(x, w)$ with $N$ layers which takes $x$ as input and is parameterized by the weights $w$.
+A Deep Ensemble network is formed by $K$ identically structured networks, each formed by $N$ layers and the weights of each network, i.e., $w_i, \:i \in [1, K]$, are trained independently.
 We formulate Layer Ensembles as a stochastic neural network $F(x, w)$ with $N$ layers $\mathrm{LE}_i(x, w_q^i), \:i \in [1, K], \:q \in [1, N]$ and $K$ weight options for each layer:

-This results in the same memory structure as for Deep Ensembles, with $KN$ weight sets for a network of $N$ layers and $K$ ensembles.
-However, Layer Ensembles allow for connections between the layers of different ensembles, by sampling different layer options to form a network in the ensemble.
-This greatly increases the number of possible different weight samples, while those can contain identical subnetworks.
+This results in the same memory structure as for Deep Ensembles, with $KN$ weight sets for an ensemble of $K$ networks each formed by $N$ layers.
+However, Layer Ensembles allow for connections between the layers of different weight sets, by sampling different layer options to form a network in the ensemble.
+This greatly increases the number of possible weight samples, while those can contain identical subnetworks.
 This can be used to speed up the inference of a set of sampled layers.

+The intuition behind Layer Ensembles is to define an ensemble for each layer.
+These ensembles are independent and can have a different number of members in each ensemble, leading to a highly flexible network structure.
+If a single random variable controls all layer-wise ensembles, and they have an identical number of members, this leads to the well-known Deep Ensemble neural network.
 Fig.~\ref{fig:ensemble_connections} illustrates how the same memory structure of the ensembles is used in Deep Ensembles (Fig.~\ref{fig:ensemble_connections:de}) and Layer Ensembles (Fig.~\ref{fig:ensemble_connections:le}).